tkareine/MiniFuture/README.md

 ## License

-ToyFuture is released under the MIT license.
+MiniFuture is released under the MIT license.
 See `LICENSE.txt` for details.